kadysongbb/dr-trpo/README.md

 * pytorch

 ## How to Run:
-Run ipython notebook files with name train_drpo*.ipynb to train ODRPO
+Run ipython notebook files with name train_drpo*.ipynb to train ODRPO <br />
 Run ipython notebook files with name view_training.ipynb to see the training results

 ## Description and Performance: